olimorris/onedarkpro.nvim/README.md

 ### Default configuration

-> :bangbang: You only need to the call the `setup` function if you wish to change any of the defaults
+> :bangbang: You only need to the call the `setup` function if you wish to change any of the defaults.

 <details>
   <summary>Click to see the default configuration</summary>